hazelcast/hazelcast/docs/design/sql/02-operator-interface.md

 ## Mustang Model

 The original Volcano Model has two drawbacks:
-1. Operators exchange one row at a time, what leads to high performance overhead
+1. Operators exchange one row at a time, which leads to performance overhead
 2. Call to the `next()` is blocking, which is not optimal for the distributed environment, where operators often wait for remote data or free space in the send buffer.